• Skip to primary navigation

 Motherhood Isn’t What I Thought It Would Be

-I was watching the movie, Mom’s Night Out and there was a scene that reall stuck with me.
-Ally, mother of three young children is excausted, tired and needing a big time Mommy break.
-This scene is after her young daughter colored on the wall.
+I was watching the movie, Mom’s Night Out and there was a scene that really stuck with me.
+Ally, mother of three young children is exhausted, tired, and needing a big-time Mommy break.
+This scene is after her young daughter wrote all over the wall.
 She stands there repainting the wall but stops when she sees her young daughter’s drawing of their family.
-It was a mom, dad and the three kids.
+It was a mom, a dad, and three kids.

 It hit me hard because I can relate to so many of her feelings.